 Even if you pick a date around the time you generally take a vacation, you still want to put your boss on notice.
 Sometimes your employer could have plans that you are not aware of and could affect your vacation time.

 Also, don’t forget to check the work schedule of your immediate family and close friends.
 Some jobs may have restrictions on vacation during peak seasons.
 As you consider the work schedule, keep in mind that you will not be able to pick a date that will be best for everyone.
 Therefore, make sure you choose a date for you and your partner and those closest to you.

 Consider Planning Timeline – this one is significant because it will determine how hectic your planning will be.
 Consider picking a wedding date far enough in the future to give you ample time for planning.
 The typical wedding planning timeline is 12 to 14 months.
 The bigger your wedding, the more time you will need to plan.

 If you are in a crunch for time, there are a couple of things you could do.
 You could elope and just get married, just the two of you, or you can plan a small destination wedding.
 The thing to keep in mind if you are considering an elopement or a destination wedding is that many resorts are often booked up during peak season.
 Of course, you could just get married at the courthouse and then plan a celebration later.

 Consider Significant dates – I have done many weddings on grandparents’ or parents’ birthdays.
 Couples also like to pick a wedding date around the date that they first met or got engaged.

-The Summer and Fall are hot, humid, and rainy, and the Winter and Spring are cool with a lot less rain.
+The Summer and Fall are hot, humid, and rainy, and the Winter and Spring are cool with much less rain.
 The weather is gorgeous here in Miami during the Winter and Spring months.
-Hence, the reason for our peek wedding season in February and March.
+Hence, the reason for our peek wedding season is in February and March.

 Have questions?
 Let’s connect here.